-What is Motivational Interviewing and What Role Does it Play in Mental Health Treatment?
+What is Motivational Interviewing in Mental Health Treatment and What Role Does it Play?

-Healing from mental illness or addiction requires making meaningful emotional and behavioral changes.
+Healing from mental illness requires making meaningful emotional and behavioral changes.
 However, many people feel ambivalent about making those changes and struggle to find the motivation to engage in transformation.
-Motivational interviewing can change that.
+Motivational interviewing in mental health treatment can change that.
 So what is motivational interviewing?
-By understanding the techniques and spirit of motivational interviewing, you can come to see the value of integrating this unique modality in a comprehensive treatment plan.
+At BrightQuest, we employ the techniques and spirit of motivational interviewing, and integrate this unique modality into our client’s comprehensive treatment plan.

 When you’re struggling with mental illness or addiction, recovery depends not just on gaining insight into your condition, but on making emotional and behavioral changes to support recovery in concrete ways.
 However, making those changes can be hard, especially when you are still in the midst of psychological distress.
 Sometimes, finding the motivation to want to make those changes can be even harder, whether it’s truly ending substance use, improving your interpersonal relationships, or living a healthy lifestyle.
 While there are a multitude of therapeutic modalities geared toward helping you understand your experiences and develop the skills you need to move toward wellness, all depend on your desire to create meaningful change.